googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 --------------

-To iterate over all existing databases for an instance, use its :meth:`~google.cloud.spanner.instance.Instance.list_databases` method:
+To iterate over all existing databases for an instance, use its :meth:`~google.cloud.spanner_v1.instance.Instance.list_databases` method:

 .. code:: python

     for database in instance.list_databases():
         # `database` is a `Database` object.

-This method yields :class:`~.spanner_admin_database_v1.types.Database` objects.
+This method yields :class:`~google.cloud.spanner_v1.database.Database` objects.

 Database Factory
 ----------------

-To create a :class:`~google.cloud.spanner.database.Database` object:
+To create a :class:`~google.cloud.spanner_v1.database.Database` object:

 .. code:: python

     database = instance.database(database_id, ddl_statements)

-- ``ddl_statements`` is a list of strings containing DDL for the new database.
+- ``ddl_statements`` is a list of strings containing DDL statements for the new database.

-You can also use :meth:`Instance.database` to create a local wrapper for a database that has already been created:
+You can also use the :meth:`~google.cloud.spanner_v1.instance.Instance.database` method on an :class:`~google.cloud.spanner_v1.instance.Instance` object to create a local wrapper for a database that has already been created:

 .. code:: python